KyloIO/kylo-docs/user-guides/KyloOperationsGuide.rst

 ~~~~~~~~~~~~~~~~~~

 Kylo stores history of each time a feed is executed.
 You can access this
-data by clicking on the specific feed name in the Feed Summary table on
+data by clicking on the specific feed name in the Feed Health table on
-the Overview page.
+the Dashboard page.
 Initially the Feeds table provides high-level data
 about the feed.

 |image11|